Bridgerland Technical College

 The points you may assign yourself are not necessarily the points that the selection committee will assign your application.

-The Nursing Program can only accommodate a limited number of candidates per session.
+The Practical Nursing Program can only accommodate a limited number of candidates per session.
 Therefore, there can be no guarantee of admission even when prerequisite courses are successfully completed.
 Applications are reviewed by an objective selection process without regard to race, religion, sex, ethnic background, age, or disability status so far as it is safe for the student and the client in their care.

-Acceptance and successful progression through the Nursing Program is contingent upon willingness to complete required immunizations, results of a Federal criminal background check, and random drug screen(s).
+Acceptance and successful progression through the Practical Nursing Program is contingent upon willingness to complete required immunizations, results of a Federal criminal background check, and random drug screen(s).

 A Little About Bridgerland Technical College